AymanAtiia/devide_price_predcition/README.md

 # Device Price Prediction System

-This project integrates a Python-trained Random Forest Classifier model with a Spring Boot application to predict the prices of electronic devices based on their specifications.
+This project integrates a Python-trained Logistic Regression Classifier model with a Spring Boot application to predict the prices of electronic devices based on their specifications.
 The model, trained in Python, is exposed as a Flask web service, which the Spring Boot application consumes to provide predictions through RESTful APIs.

 ## Prerequisites